surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/help/examples-of-comment-based-help.md

 }
 ```

 The following command uses this feature.
-When a user types a `Get-Help` command for the `Help`
+When a user types a `Get-Help` command for the `help`
 function, `Get-Help` displays the Help topic for the `Get-Help` cmdlet.

 ```powershell